gandlaarunDev/Doc-App/README.md

   - Push your changes to your branch in your fork.

 - **Submit a Pull Request:**
-  - Create a pull request from your branch to the `development` branch in the main repository.
+  - Create a pull request from your branch to the `main` branch in the main repository.

 - **Description:**
   - Provide a clear and concise description of your changes in the pull request.